In a health emergency

 Break the cycle

 Negative thoughts tend to reinforce each other and form vicious cycles.
 Your therapist will work closely with you to help you analyse and unlink them.
-They will interrupt unhelpful patterns and improve the way you feel and cope with different situations or problems.
+They will interrupt unhelpful patterns and improve the way you feel and cope with different situations or issues.

 Service evaluation